janwilmake/stripeflare/README.md

 - https://github.com/janwilmake/dorm is a dependency.
 When you want to interact with the same database to charge a user, ensure to use the returned `userClient` from the middleware (if available) or create a client yourself.
 The DB name access_token, the mirrorName should be "aggregate"
 - we have some well-thoguht-out logic in the stripe webhook, allowing login-by-payment; read more here: https://www.lmpify.com/httpsrawgithubus-20o3gj0
+- learn how to explore the data with outerbase here: https://www.lmpify.com/how-does-stripeflare-iqt4li0